ampproject/amphtml/spec/amp-video-interface.md

 **Availability: Experimental**

-If this attribute is present and a video is playing manually, the video will be displayed on fullscreen after the user rotates their device into landscape mode, if the video is visible.
+If this attribute is present and a video is playing manually (i.e. user initiated playback, or tapped on the video after autoplay), the video will be displayed on fullscreen after the user rotates their device into landscape mode, if the video is visible.